 • Shadow a professional colleague.

-The evidence of learning from any of these activities is through reflection and exploring how they can inform and improve your practice.
+Evidence suggests that learning from these activities can be done through reflection and exploring how they can inform and improve your practice.

 You may also want to access more formal and structured CPD.
 There are a few things you should consider before applying: